 Hidden down at the far eastern tip of Cuba, 45-minutes from the picturesque little town of Baracoa, Playa Maguana is a palm-fringed beach cove lapped by turquoise waters.
 The adjacent food kiosks are a great place to try some eastern specialities.
 Very few tourists make it this far, as it is at the end of a mainly rough road.
 Whilst rustic, the lovely Villa Maguana is the place to stay, with rooms that face right onto the beach.

 Looking for more inspiration?
-Give us call on 020 3930 2974, or fill in our free quote form, to start designing your holiday.
+Give us a call or fill in our free quote form, to start designing your holiday.
 Your dedicated Cuba specialist will use their in-depth knowledge of Cuba to create a bespoke itinerary tailored to you.